aerosoul94/aerosoul94.github.io/_posts/2020-02-24-fatx-reading-and-recovery.md

 ### File Carving
 [File carving](https://en.wikipedia.org/wiki/File_carving) is a simple, but less reliable process.
 It goes through every certain amount of bytes (amount specified as an option in fatx-tools), and simply checks if the area of bytes matches specific "signatures" for various file formats.
 If the signature matches, it will then attempt to recover information, such as file name and file size using data contained within that file format alone.
 This process may only recover consecutive clusters and cannot rely on the FAT.

 Extracting information varies per file format.
 Thus, signatures need to be implemented in code for every file format to be carved.
-This is done for common xbox file formats but is a problem when trying to extract game specific files.
+This is currently done for common xbox file formats (xex, xbe, exe, content files), but is a problem when trying to extract game specific files.

 ### Metadata Recovery
-Metadata recovery is much more reliable as it tries to recover file system metadata and then tries to rebuild the file system.
+Metadata recovery is much more reliable when it comes to file information as it tries to recover file system metadata and then tries to rebuild the file system.
 It does this by searching for potentially deleted dirents, going through every 0x40 bytes of a specified partition.
 Using this method, we can quickly and accurately recover most, if not all, file information.
 This works best when dirents have not been overwritten.

-As FATX-Tools automatically searches for dirents to recover, it needs to be aware of how to not pick up false positives.
+As fatx-tools automatically searches for dirents to recover, it needs to be aware of how to not pick up false positives.
 To do that, it goes through a series of tests to verify that it is a dirent.
 If any of these tests fail, then we cannot consider these 0x40 bytes to be a dirent.
 Here is a list of test cases that each dirent must pass completely in order to qualify as a dirent:

 * `FileNameLength` must not be `DIRENT_NEVER_USED` or `DIRENT_NEVER_USED2` and if it is not `DIRENT_DELETED`, then it must be greater than 0 and less than `FileName`'s length, 42.
 * `FileAttributes` must contain valid attributes.